-The actuarially determined contribution (ADC) amount was calculated to increase from \$1,907,000 for FY 2022 to \$2,365,900 for FY 2023.
+The actuarially determined contribution (ADC) amount was calculated to decrease from \$1,907,000 for FY 2023 to \$1,716,900 for FY 2024.

-During the year ended June 30, 2022, the Plan's assets lost 13.9% on a market value basis.
-However, due to the Plan's asset smoothing method, which recognizes portions of the investment gains and losses over time, the return on an actuarial value basis was 4.3%.
-Although more than the return on a market value basis, this return was less than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial loss on investments of \$646,000.
+During the year ended June 30, 2023, the Plan's assets earned 14.8% on a market value basis.
+However, due to the Plan's asset smoothing method, which recognizes portions of the investment gains and losses over time, the return on an actuarial value basis was 7.2%.
+Although less than the return on a market value basis, this return was greater than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial gain on investments of \$88,000.

-The Plan experienced an actuarial gain on Plan liabilities resulting from members retiring, terminating, and dying at rates different from the actuarial assumptions.
-This liability gain decreased the actuarial liability by \$571,000.
+The Plan experienced an actuarial gain on Plan liabilities resulting from members retiring, terminating, accruing benefits and/or dying at rates different from the actuarial assumptions.
+This liability gain decreased the actuarial liability by \$2,488,000.
 This type of gain or loss is normal in the course of Plan experience, as we cannot predict exactly how people will behave.

-Effective January 1, 2023, the benefit multiplier doubles from \$5 to \$10 per year of service, including current retirees.
+Effective January 1, 2023, the benefit multiplier doubled from \$5 to \$10 per year of service, including current retirees.
 This plan improvement approximately doubled the actuarial liability, increasing the liability by \$38.1 million.
-The State Legislature has appropriated \$38.1 million in funding to pay for this increase in past service, leaving only the increase in future service accrual to increase the actuarially determined contribution (ADC).
+The increase in actuarial liability was recognized in the January 1, 2022 valuation.
+The State Legislature appropriated \$38.1 million in funding to pay for this increase in past service, leaving only the increase in future service accrual to increase the actuarially determined contribution (ADC).
+The State Legislature appropriated a further \$4.6 million to defray the increase in the service accrual.

-This valuation report also contains certain information to be reported in the June 30, 2022 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
-The GASB disclosures are based on the use of updated procedures to roll forward the 2021 actuarial valuation liability results.
-The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2022, based on the 2021 funding actuarial valuation liability results, updated by the roll forward described above.
-We also present a projection of the June 30, 2023 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2022 actuarial valuation liability results.
+This valuation report also contains certain information to be reported in the June 30, 2023 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
+The GASB disclosures are based on the use of updated procedures to roll forward the 2022 actuarial valuation liability results.
+The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2023, based on the 2022 funding actuarial valuation liability results, updated by the roll forward described above.
+We also present a projection of the June 30, 2024 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2023 actuarial valuation liability results.

-As of the June 30, 2022 funding actuarial valuation, the Plan's unfunded actuarial liability (UAL) was \$51.6 million.
-Taking into account the past service funding, the net UAL for ADC purposes is \$12.9 million.
-This is a decrease from the \$13.4 million UAL in the funding valuation for the prior year.
+As of the June 30, 2023 funding actuarial valuation, the Plan's unfunded actuarial liability (UAL) was \$11.1 million.
+Taking into account the past service funding, the net UAL for ADC purposes is \$6.4 million.
+This is a decrease from the \$8.6 million UAL in the funding valuation for the prior year.

-Effective with the June 30, 2020 valuation, the UAL is amortized over a closed 15-year period.
+Effective with the June 30, 2020 valuation, the UAL is amortized over a closed 15-year period as level dollar amount.
 First effective with the June 30, 2021 valuation, any new sources of UAL are amortized annually over individual closed 15-year periods as a level dollar amount.